MAiKo26/breadit/README.md

 # Reddit Clone

 This Project is a Reddit clone built with TypeScript, Next.js, Prisma, and Tailwind CSS.
+Followed this [Tutorial](https://www.youtube.com/watch?v=mSUKMfmLAt0&t=8840s) while doing this project then added some modifications.

 ## Features